dotarjun/RestaurantPage-JS/README.md

 - Bash

 ## Design Inspiration
 Ratatouille movie.
-All copyrighted to Disney inc
+All copyrighted to Disney inc.